 When it comes to startups, there’s an undeniable desire for growth.
 Not only do more customers mean more revenue, but also more awareness and potential for a larger customer base.
 The question is: what are some of the top metrics that prove growth?
 Let’s review the top 3 metrics to look at for growth!

-Of course, you could simply show a growing number of installs, revenue, MAUs, or DAUs, but such plain metrics mean nothing in context.
-Your revenue could just be blown up by increased marketing spends, sudden organic behavior not driven by product features but maybe press mentionings.
-Those are all factors that can help growing fast, but you will fail if your app or website doesn’t prove growth with these 3 most important metrics you need to watch and improve step by step.
+Of course, you could simply show a growing number of installs, revenue, MAUs, or DAUs.
+But such plain metrics mean nothing in context.
+Your revenue could just be blown up by increased marketing spending.
+Sudden organic behavior not driven by product features but maybe press mentionings.
+Those are all factors that can help grow fast.
+But you will fail if your app or website doesn’t prove growth with these 3 most important metrics you need to watch.
+And improve step by step.

 In the following, we will dive deeper into these three metrics.
 Life-time value “LTV”, return on ad spend “ROAS”, and conversion rates “CR”.
 Let’s get started.

 Lifetime value, or LTV for short, is a simple equation that predicts how much the total amount of money a customer may spend over the course of their relationship with your company.
 The lifetime value of a customer is determined by three factors: Customer Acquisition Cost, historical revenue of a customer, and Retention Rate.
 The Lifetime Value (LTV) is calculated by multiplying the estimated average revenue per user by their retention rate.
 To calculate Lifetime Value, just follow these steps:

 - Calculate the Customer Acquisition Cost (CAC) by dividing your total marketing or advertising expenses by the number of acquired users.